ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

 One consequence of this design is that you can have a program that passes all static type checks but still crashes or behaves incorrectly at runtime if you made an assumption that wasn't guaranteed by the language.
 Conversely, you might have a program that does something tricky that the static checker flags as a possible type issue, but at runtime it never fails because of the particular way you use it.
-In those cases, you can often adjust your type hints or use casts/`# type: ignore` comments to tell the checker "trust me, I know what I'm doing here."
+In those cases, you can often adjust your type annotations or use casts/`# type: ignore` comments to tell the checker "trust me, I know what I'm doing here."
 This disconnect between static analysis and actual running code is something to be aware of--it's the price of keeping the type system optional.
 A quote from Python's documentation highlights this separation: \_"The Python runtime does not enforce function and variable type annotations.
 They can be used by third party tools such as type checkers, IDEs, linters, etc."